openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 You probably also want to make your phone a hotspot and configure the WiFi connection (as above) to use the hotspot.

-Note: If connecting to the RPi2 fails at this point, the easiest alternative is to temporarily connect RPi to your router with an ethernet cable and SSH in, making sure both the computer and the RPi2 are connected to the same router.
+Note: If connecting to the RPi2 fails at this point, the easiest alternative is to temporarily connect RPi to your router with an Ethernet cable and SSH in, making sure both the computer and the RPi2 are connected to the same router.

 ## Configure the Raspberry Pi